How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 Who Do You Call When You Need Inpatient Mental Health Care?

-- The National Suicide Prevention Hotline at 988, or
+- The National Suicide Prevention Hotline at 988,

 The National Suicide Prevention Hotline, local mental health crisis lines, and many other mental health hotlines can identify and connect you with local crisis resources.
-They can then guide you through the process of getting where you need to go to get the right level of care.

-How Long Does Mental Health Treatment Last?
+How Long Does Inpatient Mental Health Treatment Last?

 Let’s say you’ve sought admission to an inpatient treatment facility, and you’ve been accepted.
 What should you expect when you arrive?